tranminhduy-git/tmduy.github.io/_pages/about.md

 I'm currently a Master student in Pharmaceutical Sciences at Keimyung University in South Korea, where I work as a Research Assisstant in the Nano-Biopharmaceutics Lab led by Prof. Soyeun Park.
 My work focuses on developing nano-drug delivery systems to overcome Blood-Brain-Bariers for the treatment of brain diseases.

 Before coming to Keimyung University, I obtained my Bachelor of Pharmacy from University of Medicine and Pharmacy at Ho Chi Minh City in Vietnam, where I was trained with the molecular biology skills and techniques at the Department of Microbiology and Parasitology.
+My graduation thesis focused on Evaluating the gut microbiome diversity under the effect of Vietnamese herbal extracts by applying flow cytometry.

 Education